-Research is finding that those who consume artificial sweeteners in diet drinks exhibit the same traits of obesity, elevated blood sugars and unhealthy fats as those who drink sweetened drinks like sodas and commercially-sweetened teas.
+Research is finding that those who consume artificial sweeteners in diet drinks exhibit the same traits of obesity, elevated blood sugars as those who drink sweetened drinks like sodas and commercially-sweetened teas.

-This is not meant to encourage the consumption of sweetened drinks, but rather to encourage drinking fresh water, brewed tea, or all natural lime or lemon water instead.
+This is not meant to encourage the consumption of sweetened drinks, but rather to encourage drinking fresh water, green tea, or all natural lime or lemon water instead.

 For more great Health and Nutrition Tips refer to the website positivehealthwellness.com.

 It’s been shown that those who consume drinks sweetened with artificial sweeteners also tend to crave more sweets and more calories overall than those who avoid them.

 Drinking naturally unsweetened liquids like water can help control those sweet cravings.

 Women need approximately 91 ounces of water per day and men need about 125 ounces.

 About 80 percent of this fluid comes from drinking water and other fluid-containing beverages, while the other 20 percent of your daily need comes from fluid-containing foods, such as raw fruits and vegetables.